-The Board is supported by qualified and competent Company Secretaries who are also a member of a professional body.
+The Board is supported by qualified and competent Company Secretaries who are also the members of professional bodies.
 The Board is regularly updated and apprised by the Company Secretaries on new regulations issued by the regulatory authorities.

 The Company Secretaries ensure the Board procedures and all other rules and regulations applicable to the Company are complied with.